Gob1inSharks/archrice/README.md

-# archrice-dotfiles
+# archrice

-my arch rice :3
+here are my dotfiles
+and below i will document the install process